The Economics of Outsourced B2B Lead Generation: Cost vs. Lifetime Value

 Common Challenges

 While outsourcing has benefits, challenges include a lack of direct control over lead quality, dependency on the provider, and potential misalignment with internal sales processes.
-Mitigating these challenges requires clear communication, KPIs, and regular performance monitoring.
+Lead generation consulting can help mitigate these challenges through clear communication, defined KPIs, and regular performance monitoring.

 Cost Considerations in Outsourced Lead Generation